Vishwa2684/video-recommendation-system/README.md

     - my input is: username, category_id and mood as query parameters
 - i found out that emotions attribute in post summary is hetrogeneous. so im going to struggle with it

+## Approach
+- First i added all users and posts json data into a mongoDB database
+- To build content based filtering system I have picked liked_posts and viewed_posts then joined both of those dataframes then I got the category of each post my mapping through every post id and querying it in Database to check it's category.
+- Then the final CSV DataFrame is saved in the working directory.
+- Then i built a simple neural network to which takes user id as input view as 0 because user haven't viewed it yet and like as 1 because user may like the following post.
+- The neural network gives the output but there's one flaw in it.
+It gives same output for one user id input and it doesn't handle users who have not liked or seen anything in app.

+- I got to fix this issue.